Free NASM Practice Test with Full Explanations

 The test is created by the National Academy of Sports Medicine as part of its personal trainer certification and is accredited by the NCCA.
 NASM courses use their proprietary Optimum Performance Training™ (OPT™) model, a system based on scientific, evidence-based research.
 These courses maximize your skills and ability to help your clients excel beyond ordinary expectations while improving your career opportunities.

-The test is administered by PSI, a testing center with over 70 years of experience delivering successful testing programs.
+The test is administered by PSI, a standalone subsidiary of ETS, which has over 70 years of experience delivering successful testing programs.

 Information Sources

-Disclaimer – All the information and prep materials on iPrep are genuine and were created for tutoring purposes. iPrep is not affiliated with the National Academy of Sports Medicine, NCCA, PSI or any other company mentioned.
+Disclaimer – All the information and prep materials on iPrep are genuine and were created for tutoring purposes. iPrep is not affiliated with the National Academy of Sports Medicine, NCCA, PSI Services LLC, or any other company mentioned.

 Free NASM practice test: Get to know what the NASM CPT exam will be like by practicing with these sample questions: